zainabghafoor0/dictionary_benchmark/README.md

   - `UnsortedLinkedListDict.cpp / .hpp`
   - `SortedLinkedListDict.cpp / .hpp`

-For debugging and improving my code, I used **ChatGPT**.
-It helped me by:
-- Explaining compiler errors,
-- Suggesting how to finalize sorted data structures (bulk sort once instead of inserting one by one),
-- Helping fix a destructor bug in `SortedLinkedListDict`.

 I did not copy code directly.
 I changed and tested everything myself until it worked.

 ---